Age-Old Wisdom meets Modern Tools

 Observe nature around you!

-- Are the worms emerging from the earth?
+- Are worms and grubs reappearing?
 (The March Full Moon is called “The Full Worm Moon” for this very reason!)

 - Watch the arc of the Sun across the sky as it shifts toward the north.
 Birds are migrating northward, along with the path of the Sun.